Alexdruso/recsys-challenge-2020-polimi/README.md

 7. **Can I write you?** <br> Sure.
 You can open an issue on GitHub, write me on [LinkedIn](https://www.linkedin.com/in/alessandro-sanvito/) or ask on Telegram (@alexduso).
 Feel free to contact me, I don't bite :)

-Credits: credits to Maurizio Ferrari Dacrema and prof. Paolo Cremonesi for the support in the challenge and thanks to Mattia Suricchio for the beautiful README template.
+Credits: thanks to Maurizio Ferrari Dacrema and prof. Paolo Cremonesi for the support in the challenge and thanks to Mattia Suricchio for the beautiful README template.